 Michael Sweig, JD.
 Founder of the Citizens’ Institute for Law & Public Policy

-Michael Sweig, JD is a justice reform advocate, lobbyist, and decade long legal studies professor.
-Mr. Sweig’s current legislative work is Illinois bill SB 3267, which he authored: The Illinois Incentivized Probation Education Amendment.
-This bill rewards probationers with mandatory time credits to reduce their sentence in exchange for educational achievements, e.g.: high school diploma (90 day reduction), Associate’s Degree, Career Certificate or Vocational Training (120 day reduction), and college degree (180 day reduction).
+Michael Sweig, JD is a justice reform advocate and decade long legal studies professor.
+Mr. Sweig’s recent legislative work is Illinois bill SB 3267, which he authored: The Illinois Incentivized Education and Family Support Corrections Code Amendment.
+This bill, which Governor Quinn signed into law August 26, 2014, rewards probationers with mandatory time credits to reduce their sentence in exchange for educational achievements, e.g.: high school diploma (90 day reduction), Associate’s Degree, Career Certificate or Vocational Training (120 day reduction), and college degree (180 day reduction).

 Watch television coverage of SB 3267 here:

 Mr. Sweig’s current programmatic work is focused on development and delivery of affordable, reentry-oriented education for people with criminal records and their families, ranging from grammar school through college.
-Mr. Sweig has implemented this initiative through the social enterprise Citizens’ Institute School for People with Criminal Records.
+Mr. Sweig has implemented this initiative through the social enterprise Citizens’ Institute School.

 Legislators and others recognize Michael Sweig’s speaking, teaching and advocacy skills.
 “Your passion to help people with criminal records has been an inspiration and a contribution to renew, rebuild, and restore the nation.”
 (Oct.
 16, 2012)